A Buyer’s Guide To All The Different Coffee Keepers Out There

 The Vertuoline capsules are a very different ball game and contain a unique type of technology that spins the capsules in the machine at a rotation of 7000 rpm to deliver the best extraction process in a short stretch of time.

-The other size is noticeably bigger, holding 13 grams of coffee, and made to produce an 8 oz beverage.
+The other size is noticeably bigger, holding 13 grams of coffee, and is made to produce an 8 oz beverage.

 The rotation process not only pierces the top of the capsules but the perimeter of them is also pierced as well as the capsule is “spun” during its cycle.

 Is there a refillable option?
 You betcha!
 For the OriginalLine, yes.
-For the Vertuoline, at first I thought no, but then I found out later that something new has come out called the My Cup vPack, which contains all the components you need to assemble capsules compatible with the VertuoLine machines.
+For the Vertuoline, at first, I thought no, but then I found out later that something new has come out called the My Cup vPack, which contains all the components you need to assemble capsules compatible with the VertuoLine machines.

 It takes a little experimenting, but it’s a great idea and can tide you over if you run out (as the Vertuoline capsules are not a walk in the park to find, and are a tad expensive, too.)

 The T-discs are coffee pods that have a raindrop/hockey puck shape to them and made to work exclusively with the Bosch Tassimo coffee makers, including the Tassimo T20.
-To help produce that delicious flavor, the T-discs often are accompanied by separate discs containing a powdered milk product and meant to be inserted prior to the brewing procedure to produce a gourmet-style hot beverage in the neighborhood of cafe au lait, mochas, lattes, etc.,with a foamy crema layer on top.
+To help produce that delicious flavor, the T-discs often are accompanied by separate discs containing a powdered milk product and meant to be inserted prior to the brewing procedure to produce a gourmet-style hot beverage in the neighborhood of cafe au lait, mochas, lattes, etc., with a foamy crema layer on top.

-The T-discs also come in more basic and conventional coffee types as well that don’t require milk additions, and regardless of type, embody a special type of “bar code” technology that communicate to the machine the right amount of water, pressure and length of time is needed for each respective hot drink.
+The T-discs also come in more basic and conventional coffee types as well that don’t require milk additions, and regardless of type, embody a special type of “bar code” technology that communicates to the machine the right amount of water, pressure, and length of time is needed for each respective hot drink.
 If you take a good look at a T-disc, you will see this little strip of code that does this magic.

 |Nespresso OriginalLine||7 grams||$1.10|